neftjs/neft/file/parse/iterators.coffee.md

 neft:each @xml
 ==============

-Special XML attribute used for repeating.
+This special *XML* attribute is used for repeating.
 It's called *iterator*.

-Tag children (let's call it *iterator body*) will be duplicated for each element defined in the [neft:each][] attribute.
+Tag children (let's call them *iterator body*) will be duplicated for each element defined in the [neft:each][] attribute.
 Only *Array* and [List][] instances are supported.